 Just as you wouldn't leave a newborn out in the cold to fend for himself, your chicks will need special protection during the first few weeks of their lives, until they get their full feathers.

+When a baby chick in nature gets cold, he runs to his mama, who spreads her wings and covers him for warmth.
 Since your baby chicks won't have a mama, you will need to keep them in a brooder, a box that will protect your chicks from the chill and keep them warm.